karsumit94/andrewholsted.github.io/_posts/2012-10-01-Fullcalendar-and-recurring-events.md

     <script type="text/javascript" src="/path_to_your_fullcalendar_folder/fullcalendar.js"> </script>
     {% endhighlight %}

-You have several options where you can pull your event data from.
+You have several options as to where you pull your event data from.
 I chose to pass a URL to a php file where I fetch the events and return them (via JSON).

 {% highlight javascript %}